Harlan County under flood watch - Harlan Enterprise

 Getting your Trinity Audio player ready...

-Harlan is currently under yet another threat of severe weather, with Harlan County under a flood watch today, Feb.
-11, until tomorrow morning.
+Harlan County is under yet another flood watch for the upcoming weekend.

-According to the National Weather Service (NWS) in Jackson, Harlan County along with the southeastern Kentucky counties of Bell, Breathitt, Clay, Floyd, Jackson, Knott, Knox, Leslie, Letcher, Owsley, Perry and Pike are under a flood watch until the morning of Wednesday, Feb.
-12. Flooding due to excessive rainfall is possible.
+According to the National Weather Service in Jackson, a flood watch will remain in effect from late tonight, Friday, Feb.14, through the evening of Sunday, Feb.
+16. Flooding caused by excessive rainfall is likely, causing streams and creeks to rise out of their banks in many areas.
+Extensive flooding of creeks and rivers is possible.

-The NWS states a passing low-pressure wave will bring moderate to heavy rain to southern parts of eastern Kentucky through Tuesday night.
-The potential for flooding is increased due to the ground in the area is already saturated.
-Approximately 1 to more than 2 inches of rain are expected through Wednesday morning.
-Additional heavy rain is possible later in the week.
+A powerful storm system is expected to bring periods of heavy rain to eastern Kentucky on Saturday into early Sunday with rainfall of 2 to 4 inches expected, mostly falling in a 24-hour period.
+Localized rainfall exceeding 5 inches is possible.
+This rainfall on top of ground already saturated from recent rainfall can cause high impact flash flooding and river flooding.
+Rock and mud slides are also possible.

 Email newsletter signup

-Residents should monitor later forecasts and remain alert for possible additional flood warnings.
-Those living in areas prone to flooding should be prepared to take action.
+Residents are advised to monitor later forecasts and to remain alert for possible flood warnings and flash flood warnings.
+People in areas prone to flooding should be prepared to take action immediately.